jordancrubin/Commodore-817/README.md

 that can easily be crunched.
 Exomizer was used during the development of this program.

 ./exomizer -s0xC000 -o ~/output/commodore-817.prg commodore-817.prg
+the resulting output should be no larger than 4 blocks in size

 With the exception of commodore-817.prg, the resulting output prg files must all be capitalized. before or after moving to a disk image.